lambdanil/astOS/README.md

   * astOS needs little maintenance, as it has a built in fully automatic update tool that creates snapshots before updates and automatically checks if the system upgraded properly before deploying the new snapshot
 * Configurability
   * With the snapshots organised into a tree, you can easily have multiple different configurations of your software available, with varying packages, without any interference
-  * For example: you can have a single Gnome desktop installed and then have 2 overlays on top - one with your video games, with the newest kernel and drivers, and the other for work, with the LTS kernel and more stable software, you can then easily switch between these depending on what you're trying to do
+  * For example: you can have a single Gnome desktop installed and then have 2 snapshots on top - one with your video games, with the newest kernel and drivers, and the other for work, with the LTS kernel and more stable software, you can then easily switch between these depending on what you're trying to do
   * You can also easily try out software without having to worry about breaking your system or polluting it with unnecessary files, for example you can try out a new desktop environment in a snapshot and then delete the snapshot after, without modifying your main system at all
   * This can also be used for multi-user systems, where each user has a completely separate system with different software, and yet they can share certain packages such as kernels and drivers
   * astOS allows you to install software by chrooting into snapshots, therefore you can use software such as the AUR to install additional packages